Use Community Resources

 Whatever you do, just do something.
 If you suspect your teen is the victim of bullying (or is the one doing the bullying), speak up, reach out, and be present.
 Whether or not they're being bullied, the best thing parents can do for their teens is be involved.
 Always.

-For more information on bullying and other parenting topics, check out the links on the next page.
+For more information on bullying and other parenting topics, check out the links below.